grnet/synnefo/docs/quick-install-admin-guide.rst

 .. warning::
-    You can bypass the networking sections and go straight to :ref:`RAPI user <rapi-user>`, if you do not want to setup the Cyclades Network Service, but only the Cyclades Compute Service (recommended for now).
+    You can bypass the networking sections and go straight to :ref:`Cyclades Ganeti tools <cyclades-gtools>`, if you do not want to setup the Cyclades Network Service, but only the Cyclades Compute Service (recommended for now).

 Network setup overview
 ----------------------